JennyGeryak/wet-editor/public/app/wiki.md

 <a name="keyDown"></a>

 ## .keyDown(e)
-catching code frome event and adding it to key map, on some action
+catching code frome event and adding it to key map, on some action.

 **Kind**: instance function
 **Access:** public